Jcardenas34/UTA-HBSM-New-Member-Quick-Start-Documentation/docs/tier3.md

-# The Tier3: The High Energy Physics (HEP) Cluster
+# Batch Scripting on the Tier3: The High Energy Physics (HEP) Cluster

 ![cluster](img/servers.jpeg)